canonical/wordpress-k8s-operator/docs/explanation/lifecycle-events.md

 ### upgrade-charm

 Upgrade charm event is fired on the upgrade charm command `juju refresh wordpress-k8s`.
-Sets up new secrets for upgraded deployment of WordPress.
+Sets up secrets in peer-relation databag for upgraded deployment of WordPress if not already set.